Management software. DIY DIY or opt for professionalism?

 A company that does not want to invest in a QMS is basically saying to its quality manager: "Sure, quality management is all well and good, but of course we're not going to invest in it.
 Just work with the tools we already have.
 Good luck!"

 In our opinion, a good QHSE/KAM manager deserves a full QMS.
 For the price of one month's salary, you can - in the case of ISO2HANDLE - have an entire year's worth of a powerful and versatile QMS that can give your organization a quality boost from here to Tokyo.
-With that system, you can start working on continuous improvement of your organization and on risk identification and control so that your business becomes stronger.
-The system automates all the underlying manual work, allowing you, as a quality manager, to focus on the essence of your job; managing quality and risk in your organization.
+With that system, you can start working on continuous improvement of your organization and on risk identification and management so that your business becomes stronger.
+The system automates all the underlying manual labor, allowing you as a quality manager to focus on the essence of your job; managing quality and risk in your organization.

 In a no-obligation online demo, we would be happy to show you what we mean.
 We will also gladly provide you with the positive arguments that you can use in-company.
 QHSE/KAM manager, take your job and yourself seriously and schedule that demo soon.
 What have you got to lose?